grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_SQL_INTEGRATION.md

 users = SELECT * FROM users WHERE age > 25 ORDER BY name;
 admin_count = SELECT COUNT(*) FROM users WHERE role = 'admin';

-/* SQL with GrapaDB2 enhanced features */
-high_salary = SELECT name, salary FROM employees
+/* SQL with GrapaDBX enhanced features */ high_salary = SELECT name, salary FROM employees
               WHERE salary > 50000
               ORDER BY salary DESC